What Is Cardio, and How Often Should You Do It?

 A recent study in the Journal of Physiology found that four to five cardio workouts a week is optimal for cardiovascular health and longevity.
 Over a lifetime, that’s a lot of time in the cardio saddle.
 So how should you spend it?

 - Convenience.
-Whatever type of cardio you choose to do regularly, make it something that’s convenient.
+Whatever type of cardio training you choose to do regularly, make it something that’s convenient.
 In other words, don’t commit to swimming workouts if you don’t have easy access to a pool, or cycling workouts if you don’t have easy access to clear roads or a bike path (or a spin bike).
 Ideally, you should choose something you can do close to home that involves minimal preparation and equipment.
 You can even do cardio at home!

 - Preference.
-The Internet is overflowing with advice on what the best type of cardio is, but ultimately, the best cardio workout is the one you’ll do consistently.
+The Internet is overflowing with advice on what the best type of cardio training is, but ultimately, the best cardio workout is the one you’ll do consistently.
 So don’t take up mountain biking if you’re not into adrenaline sports; don’t choose swimming if you hate the water.
 Pick something you’ll be excited to do.
 Maybe you’re interested in doing something that’s martial arts-inspired, or a dance workout.
 Or maybe, some days you just want to just lace up your shoes, blast your workout playlist, and go for a run.
 Since cardio encompasses so many activities, don’t limit yourself to something you have to force yourself to do.

 - Physical limitations.
 If you have a history of joint injuries, particularly to your knees, ankles, and lower back, you should avoid high-impact activities (like running and basketball).
 Instead, you should stick with low-impact cardio activities like cycling, swimming, and strength training.
 If you’re looking for a low-impact cardio workout at home, try something like yoga or pilates to boost your heart rate and get you sweating without any jumping or pounding on your joints.

 - Time.
 Some people live for a four-hour weekend bike ride.
 Others would rather get it done fast and get out.
-Luckily, cardio can be done in less than 30 minutes.
+Luckily, cardio training can be done in less than 30 minutes.
 Skeptical?
-You can get a sweat-inducing cardio workouts in 20 to 30 minutes with the right kind of HIIT cardio workout.
+You can get a sweat-inducing cardio workouts in 20 to 30 minutes with the right kind of HIIT workout.
 Whatever you choose, just be sure that it fits your schedule.